holaplex/imgopt/readme.md

 # Getting started

 Quickest way to start playing with `imgopt` is by launching the server via docker.
 By default, only proxying images from `ipfs.io` service is allowed (This can be changed by creating your own config.
-Use [config-sample.toml](config-sample.toml) as a guide to create your own `config.toml` file.
+Use [config-sample.toml](config-sample.toml) as a guide to create your own `config.toml` file).

 ## Quick start
 ```bash